icub-tech-iit/documentation/docs/icub_firmware/index.md

 # Firmware Documentation
-Here you can find informations about firmware in the various versions of the robot and some related resources.
+Here you can find information about firmware in the various versions of the robot and some related resources.

 [**Firmware Toolchain Documentation**](./fw_toolchain/index.md)